-A more detailed view of this structure is shown in Fig. 5.
-There are well defined separated branches with approximately linear dependence $n \approx \kappa K$ with $\kappa \approx 4.5$ for the highest branch which corresponds to the highest plateau in Fig. 3 (right panel).
+A more detailed view of this structure is shown in figure 5.
+There are well-defined separated branches with approximately linear dependence $n \approx \kappa K$ with $\kappa \approx 4.5$ for the highest branch, which corresponds to the highest plateau in figure 3 (right panel).
 This branch contains only primes.
-The lower branch contains semi-primes (product of two primes) and so on down to smaller an smaller values of κ .
+The lower branch contains semi-primes (products of two primes) and so on down to smaller and smaller values of $\kappa$ .
 The whole structure looks to have a self-similar structure as it shows a zoom to a smaller scale.
-The increase of the size N gives some modifications of the structure keeping its global pattern (see Fig. 5 bottom panels).
+The increase of the size N gives some modifications of the structure keeping its global pattern (see figure 5, bottom panels).
 There is a certain clustering on the (n, K) plane of rectangles containing close values of K and integer numbers n.
-The rectanglers in the upper prime-branch contain exclusively prime numbers for n=p.
-Note that the neighboring non-prime values appear in other rectanglers on the right side for larger values of K. For example, in the bottom left panel of Fig. 5 we have a rectangle at $K \sim 2.6 \times 10^4$ and $n \sim 10^5$ with primes but there is at $K \sim 7 \times 10^4$ another rectangle of semi-primes, also with values $n \sim 10^5$.
+The rectangles in the upper prime-branch contain exclusively prime numbers for n = p.
+Note that the neighboring non-prime values appear in other rectangles on the right side for larger values of K. For example, in the bottom-left panel of figure 5, we have a rectangle at $K \sim 2.6 \times 10^4$ and $n \sim 10^5$ with primes but there is at $K \sim 7 \times 10^4$ another rectangle of semi-primes, also with the values $n \sim 10^5$ .